uf2020/ccxt/Manual.md

 **Remember to keep your secret key safe from unauthorized use, do not send or tell it to anybody.
 A leak of the secret key or a breach in security can cost you a fund loss.**

-To set up an exchange for trading just assign the API credentials to an existing exchange instance or pass them to a exchange constructor upon instantiation, like so:
+To set up an exchange for trading just assign the API credentials to an existing exchange instance or pass them to exchange constructor upon instantiation, like so:

 ```JavaScript
 // JavaScript